Wednesday, July 06, 2005

 THE FIRST DJ: Reginald A. Fessenden

-To me the first DJ is the first person to broadcast voice AND music over the radio and for more than one person to hear it -a true broadcast.
+To me, the first DJ is the first person to broadcast voice and music over the radio and for more than one person to hear it a true radio broadcast.
+It has been reported that he developed this while working for the national Weather Service But that's only if you believe one of the founding myths of radio.
+[More here]

-In an epic moment in 1906 on Christmas Eve Fessenden transmitted the first radio broadcast in history from Brant Rock, Massachusetts.
+If you beleive it, in an epic moment in 1900 on Christmas Eve, Fessenden transmitted the first radio broadcast in history from Brant Rock, Massachusetts.
 Ships at sea heard a broadcast that included Fessenden playing the song "O Holy Night" on the violin and then reading a passage from the Bible.
-Prior to this Marconi had transmitted radio signals in 1901.
-But these were only one-way, and only in Morse Code.
+That happened at Cobb Island in Maryland in December of 1900.
+His job there was to set up telegraph connections for collecting remote weather observations.
+Like a true geek he instead used the time and effort to explore and actually produce voice over radio.
+But only one person received these test signals, his unnamed assistant.
+This was not a broadcast.
+This was more analogous to the Marconi experiments of 1901.

 Did I mention he discovered the Heterodyne principle?
 By fixing the beat frequency between the incoming carrier and the local oscillator to a fixed intermediate frequency (IF), most of a radio receiver can be constructed so that it can be used by any incoming radio signal.
 Only the local oscillator is tuned to produce a beat frequency equal to the fixed IF frequency.
 Before this development, a radio could only be used on ONE FREQUENCY in sending or receiving.